swiftlang/swift-evolution/proposals/0000-updated-integers.md

 ## Impact on existing code

+The new model is designed to be a drop-in replacement for the current one.
+One feature that has been deliberately removed is the concept of `the widest integer type`, which will require a straightforward code migration.

 Existing code that does not implement its own integer types (or rely on existing protocol hierarchy in any other way) should not be affected.
 It will be slightly wordier due to all the type conversions that are no longer required, but will continue to work.
-Migration is possible but not strictly necessary.

 ## Non-goals